alepower25/UpangLMS/README.md

+# UpangLMS

+This was created by the students University of Pangasinan

+# UpangLMS Virtual Host

 # UpangLMS Virtual Host
 Library Management System for PHINMA - University of Pangasinan (Dagupan) you need to follow these instructions in order to prevent broken images.